-SECTION 3 To deal with your problem, which process should you use?
+SECTION 3 To deal with you ur problem. which r process should v vou use?
+JECHONS TO acar with you or occos should y

 If you have a problem or concern, you only need to read the parts of this chapter that apply to your situation.
-The guide that follows will help.
+The guide that follows will help